ezken-dev/ezken-dev.github.io/README.md

 Since this is a self-contained project, running it locally is incredibly simple.

 1. Download the `index.html` file from this repository.
-2. Open the `index.html` file in any modern web browser like Chrome, Firefox, or Edge.
+2. Open `index.html` in any modern web browser like Chrome, Firefox, or Edge.

 <br>